◄ Back

 Trish Beck has been teaching overseas in American and International private schools and schools for over 19 years.
 She holds a Bachelors in Science Education and Math from the University of Regina in Canada.
 She is fully trained at all levels in the International Baccalaureate program for both Biology and Environmental Systems and Societies and has worked as a Higher Level Biology Exam Moderator.
 Trish was the Head of the Science Department in Colegio Internacional de Caracas, Mont K’iara International School in Kuala Lumpur, the American School of Madrid, and Graded American School in Sao Paulo.
 She led her departments through numerous implementations of integrated science curricula, including EduChange in Brazil.
 She has presented numerous workshops in conferences such as the East Asian Regional Council of Schools (EARCOS), American Association of South American Schools (AASSA) and the Mediterranean Association of International Schools (MAIS).
 Key workshops include: “Using Digital Interactive Textbooks with the EduChange Program."
 She has a passion for creating more immersive field experiences with students and worked with The Chesapeake Bay Foundation to create a program that studies pollution and climate change effects on the Baltimore Harbor during her time at Washington International School (WIS) in Washington, D.C.
 Trish is a former Integrated Science teacher, and we are honored to bring her on as an EduChange Coach and International Schools specialist.

 Beverly Ann Chin, Ph.
 D., is Professor Emeritus of English, Former Chair of the English Department, Former Director of the English Teaching Program and Montana Writing Project, and Former Director of Composition at the University of Montana, Missoula.
+She currently serves as the Board Vice President of the Writing Coaches of Montana.
 Her national leadership roles have included President of the National Council of Teachers of English, Board Member of the National Board for Professional Teaching Standards, Senior Project Consultant for the 2011 Writing Framework of NAEP, Faculty Reviewer of Common Core State Standards, and Member of Instructional Design Team for Advanced Placement—English.
-Beverly has received numerous awards, including the NCTE Distinguished Service Award, the Richard W. Halle Award for an Outstanding Middle Level Educator, the Rewey Belle Inglis Award for an Outstanding Woman in the Teaching of English.
+Beverly has received numerous awards, including the 2023 James R. Squire Award, a special award given to an NCTE member who has had a transforming influence and has made a lasting intellectual contribution to the profession.
+Beverly was also honored with the NCTE Distinguished Service Award, the Richard W. Halle Award for an Outstanding Middle Level Educator, and the Rewey Belle Inglis Award for an Outstanding Woman in the Teaching of English.
 Beverly has extensive experience in curriculum development for Montana’s Indian Education for All.
 She also has worked with many schools on developing place-based education and teaching for social-emotional learning and social justice (diversity, equity, and inclusion).
 A frequent speaker at international and national conferences, Beverly is the author, consultant, and/or editor of several texts and instructional videos on the teaching of writing, grammar, reading, and literature.
 She is a Board Member of the Montana Association of Teachers of English Language Arts and the Writing Coaches of Montana.
 With over 40 years of teaching experience, Beverly has expertise in the areas of literacy across the curriculum, multicultural education, and English language arts standards, curriculum, pedagogy, and assessment.
 She is dedicated to teaching and mentoring for lifelong learning and to supporting professional development for all educators.
 Beverly was a lead developer of Literature Concepts and Grammar Concepts of the Concept Construxions system.
 She is an expert reviewer and collaborator on the literacy approaches utilized in the EduChange Integrated Science program.

 Amancio Friaca, Ph.D. is an astronomer and researcher at the Institute of Astronomy, Geophysics and Atmospheric Sciences (IAG), University of São Paulo, and works in the areas of astrobiology, cosmology, evolution of the complexity of the Universe, interdisciplinary studies, science teaching, and relationships between science and society.
 He organized several meetings on astrobiology and interdisciplinary disciplinary dialogues.
 As one example, his students (working in São Paulo, Minas Gerais and Pará) introduced the discussions on Anthropocene within the frame of habitability, which is one research axis in astrobiology.
 He is the coordinator of the Graduate Program in Teaching of Astronomy at IAG and has been responsible for several science education research projects throughout Brazil.
 The PTA aims at creating educational tools integrating the natural science disciplines (physics, chemistry, biology, astronomy, and environmental sciences) to humanities (philosophy, history and geography).
 The students of PTA are mainly teachers in fundamental and secondary school but we also include museum and planetarium personnel.
 Twelve Master's Degrees were conferred in 2017 alone.
 We are thrilled that Dr. Friaca is serving as EduChange's Head Scientific Advisor for Latin America, connecting us with researchers as well as educational initiatives!